Darshan-276/Hyvia-Store/README.md

 It's my first full-stack project, built solo and end-to-end as a hands-on learning project.
 Every core feature is implemented from scratch to actually understand the layer it lives in, not just to get it working.

-📄 A full Software Requirements Specification (architecture, database design, API design, MVP scope, and everything deferred to later phases) lives in [`/docs`](./docs).
+📄 A full Software Requirements Specification (architecture, database design, API design, MVP scope, and everything deferred to later phases).

 ---